Organic Waste Recycling Has Improved in California!

 Dive Deeper into SB 1383

-- SB 1383 is a California bill aimed at reducing methane emissions through the increased recycling of organic waste.
+SB 1383 is a California law that went into effect January 1st, 2022, and is aimed at reducing methane emissions through the increased recycling of organic waste.
 The regulations require a 50% reduction statewide in the disposal of organic waste by 2020 and a 75% reduction by 2025.
 Additionally, SB 1383 mandates that 20% of currently disposed edible food be recovered for human consumption by 2025.

-There are two key pieces to this bill:
+There are two key pieces to new law:

 Check out CalRecycle’s SB 1383 video here: